top of page

 Practical writing on assessment, feedback, workflow redesign, digital change and AI in higher education.

-Visible thinking is not just a classroom technique.
-It can help strengthen reflection, feedback, dialogue, and student agency across higher education.
+Visible thinking can do more than support classroom practice.
+It can strengthen reflection, feedback, dialogue and student agency across higher education.

 Why I still find it useful